 RULE 6.
-Designation of Official Daily Law Journal; Calendars of the Court.
+Designation of Official Daily Law Journal.

-- (A) The Cincinnati Court Index is hereby designated as the official daily law journal of this Court, as required by Revised Code Section 2701.09, in which the individual calendars of the judges of this Court shall be published, which calendars shall contain the numbers and titles of cases, and the individual names of the trial attorneys appearing therein as defined by consistent with the Rules of Superintendence.
-Rule 3 and Rule 10 of these Rules.
-The calendars shall also contain the motions, dockets, and such particulars and notices respecting causes, as may be specified by the judges of this Court, and each notice required to be published by any of such judges. - (B) In accordance with the individual assignment system required by Superintendence RuleSup.
-R. 4, separate calendars for each judge of each division of this Court shall be published.
+(A) The Cincinnati Court Index is hereby designated as the official daily law journal of this Court, as required by Revised Code Section 2701.09, in which the individual calendars of the judges of this Court shall be published, which calendars shall contain the numbers and titles of cases, and the individual names of the attorneys appearing therein consistent with the Rules of Superintendence.